Capital punishment in Switzerland

-Capital punishment is forbidden in Switzerland by article 10, paragraph 1 of the Swiss Federal Constitution.
+Capital punishment is forbidden in Switzerland under article 10, paragraph 1 of the Swiss Federal Constitution.
 Capital punishment was abolished from federal criminal law in 1942, but remained available in military criminal law until 1992.
 The last actual executions in Switzerland took place during World War II.

 Use, abolition and reinstatement

 In the Middle Ages and Early Modern period, the most common method of execution, at least for males, was decapitation with a sword.
 The archivist Gerold Meyer von Knonau has provided statistics for the canton of Zurich from the 15th century up to and including the 18th century.
 1,445 persons were condemned to death (1,198 men, 247 women).
 915 of these were sentenced to be beheaded, 270 hanged, 130 burnt alive, 99 drowned, 26 broken on the wheel, 1 quartered alive, 2 buried alive, 1 immured, and the last one was impaled.
-The last three execution methods were in use in the 15th century, drowning was discontinued in 1613.
+The last three execution methods were in use in the 15th century; drowning was discontinued in 1613.

 In 1835, the guillotine was added, although many cantons allowed the condemned person to choose between these two methods.
 One of the last people to be executed with a sword was Niklaus Emmenegger in Lucerne on 6 July 1867.
 Geneviève Guénat, the last woman to be executed, was beheaded by this method in Delsberg, Bern on 7 September 1862, Héli Freymond in Vaud on 11 January 1868.
 In 1848 the death penalty for political crimes was forbidden by the constitution.
 In 1874, with the introduction of the new federal constitution in 1874, it was generally abolished throughout the country.
 However, because of an increase in crime – much due to the economic depression at the time – capital punishment was re-introduced in 1879.
 The revocation of the ban, however, was not obligatory and only a number of cantons chose to reinstate the penalty on the cantonal level.